- Flowering month: April

 Prunus serrulaPrunus serrula

-A popular flowering cherry tree species, well-known for its attractive bark.
+A popular flowering cherry tree species, The Tibetan cherry or Birch Bark cherry is well-known for its attractive bark.

 How to choose a flowering cherry tree